 With BrailleBack, you can connect a refreshable braille display to your Android device via Bluetooth.
-BrailleBack works with the TalkBack screen reader service to provide a combined speech and braille experience.
+BrailleBack works with the TalkBack screen reader to provide a combined speech and braille experience.

 As you use BrailleBack, screen content appears on your braille display, and you can navigate and interact with your device using the keys on the display.
 You can also input text using the braille keyboard.